 She’s 4.5 now, very social and chatty, and has a rich imagination; she loves to play doctors and her poor dolls receive a lot of shots and are covered in bandages!
 She’s also a natural climber and does very well keeping up with her big twin brothers.
 We are so excited for her future but at the same time wonder what effect the diagnostic delay, the seizures and all the challenges she faced in her first year will have on her long-term.
 We even wonder whether she could have avoided open heart surgery had she been diagnosed and treated for PDE soon after birth.
 Her story is yet to be written of course but I think there will always be a question in my mind of “how would things be different had we known about PDE at birth?”.
 At the very least, I imagine we could have avoided the feeding tube and had a much more normal first year of life.
 Raising twins was hard but raising a child with a rare, undiagnosed metabolic disorder was a whole new level of hard and quite isolating, especially in the midst of the pandemic.
 Watching her go through open heart surgery was nothing compared to helplessly witnessing her in a state of metabolic encephalopathy without knowing what was happening to our precious baby.
 Children with a later onset of seizures tend to fare better than those with classic PDE but the length of diagnostic delay is the biggest determiner of developmental outcome.
 There is so much that is still unknown about this condition, such as why some children start to seize earlier than others or why some do better than others (Cleo’s antiquitin enzyme is completely lacking yet she has fortunately had a good outcome so far, developmentally, for example).
 For that, we are so grateful.
 Her extremely happy and social demeanor despite what she’s been through reminds us daily that we are very fortunate and honored to have Cleo as our daughter.
 She is such a happy and resilient little girl!

 We are so grateful to CurePDE and the various research teams around the world (especially Dr. Coughlin and his team in Colorado) for all the work they are doing.
 We were so fortunate to attend the first family weekend in Texas.
 It was surreal finally meeting other families and their beautiful children with PDE and sharing our common experiences of all the trials we endured to find a diagnosis and access the best treatment to allow our children to thrive in spite of PDE.
-I had no idea how close we might be to newborn screening of PDE, nor what a labor of love it had taken to reach this point, and even a possible curative treatment in the not so distant future.
+I had no idea how close we might be to newborn screening of PDE, nor what a labor of love it has taken to reach this point, and even a possible curative treatment in the not so distant future.
 Cleo loves protein, much like most kids crave candy.
 She doesn’t care about candy but desires anything high in protein, it’s uncanny and challenging.
 The idea that one day she can eat whatever she wants without us always having to keep check is something we are so excited about.
 We are also excited for future families of children with PDE not having to go through what we did with Cleo.
 A diagnosis of a rare metabolic disorder is a shock but imagine a time when you find out within a week of your child’s birth and have an effective treatment that will protect them from seizures and developmental delay, and allow them to follow a normal diet.
 I truly believe CurePDE has come at the right time to provide the momentum toward this goal.